Is resilience training worth it?

 Despite this nearly 30% of employers have stated that although their workplace wellbeing strategy is working well, it is not achieving its full potential (Barnett Waddingham bi-annual wellbeing at work surveys).
 This in turn poses significant questions as to whether wellbeing strategies are being implemented correctly, whether they are focusing on the right needs of employee’s or if they are adapting a “one size fits all” approach.

-So, can resilience training be one of the actions that organisations should proactively take to enhance wellbeing at work?
+So, can resilience training be one of the actions that organisations should take proactively to enhance wellbeing at work?